marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 > [!CAUTION]
 > The process in Power BI involved multiple intricate steps, leading to challenges in accurately clarifying the distribution and selecting the appropriate imputation method.

+> [!NOTE]
-Given these complexities, **it might be more straightforward _to perform this task in Python_, where the tools and methods for data analysis and imputation are simpler and more intuitive.**
+> Given these complexities, **it might be more straightforward _to perform this task in Python_, where the tools and methods for data analysis and imputation are simpler and more intuitive.**

 ## Step 3: